pegasuspect/LoadBalancerSynchronizer/README.md

 How To Use
 --------------
-After opening the application, click on the buttons to setup paths of each director for override operation.
+- After opening the application, click on the buttons to setup paths of each directory.

+  Right click any button for overriding contents from main folder to target folder.
+- Override does not empty the folder only overrides the files with same name.

-`Main Dir` button denotes, path to copy from.
+- `Main Dir` button denotes, path to copy from.
-`Override Dir` buttons are for overriding to those directories.
+- `Override Dir` buttons are for overriding to those directories.

 ###### If you want to use background syncronization;
 - `DB Settings` button is for those who want to sync server files from database.